Metacat Performace: Upgrading hardware setup

 requests will be regularly routed to both servers.

-#3 Updated by Saurabh Garg almost 14 years ago
+#3 Updated by Saurabh Garg about 14 years ago

 In the Metacat meeting on 27th July, Will pointed out that the configuration of having two metacat servers as failovers of each other could be a problem as we do not know how to handle sessions.
 A client might start a session with the first server and then the next request from the client might be forwarded to the other server.
 In this scenario the request sent to second server will fail.
 Hence we will have to figure out a way of transfering sessions between servers.